ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 Note.
 Perform this **only** for BMS002 / esx-002 and BMS003 / esx-003 at this point.
 {:note}

-To configure distributed vSwitch:
+Configure the distributed vSwitch as follows:

-* Add hosts to the vDS.
+1. Add hosts to the vDS.
-* Right-click the vDS and select menu Add and Manage Hosts.
+2. Right-click the vDS and select menu Add and Manage Hosts.
-* Add hosts to the vDS.
+3. Add hosts to the vDS.
 Click the green Add icon (+), and add host02/host03 from the cluster.
-* Configure the physical adapters (assign uplink-1) and VMkernel adapters (assign to dpg-vmk)
+4. Configure the physical adapters (assign uplink-1) and VMkernel adapters (assign to dpg-vmk).
-* Click Manage physical adapters to migrate the physical adapters and VMkernel adapters, vmnic0 and vmk0 to the vDS.
+5. Click Manage physical adapters to migrate the physical adapters and VMkernel adapters, vmnic0 and vmk0 to the vDS.
-* Select an appropriate uplink on the vDS for physical adapter vmnic0.
+6. Select an appropriate uplink on the vDS for physical adapter vmnic0.
 For this example, use Uplink1.
 The physical adapter is selected and an uplink is chosen.
-* Migrate the management network on vmk0 from the standard vSwitch to the distributed vSwitch.
+7. Migrate the management network on vmk0 from the standard vSwitch to the distributed vSwitch.
 Perform these steps on each host.
-* Select vmk0, and click Assign port group dpg-vmk
+8. Select vmk0, and click Assign port group dpg-vmk.
-* Finish the configuration.
+9. Finish the configuration.
-* Review the changes to ensure that you are adding two hosts, two uplinks (vmnic0 from each host), and two VMkernel adapters (vmk0 from each host).
+10. Review the changes to ensure that you are adding two hosts, two uplinks (vmnic0 from each host), and two VMkernel adapters (vmk0 from each host).
-* Click Finish.
+11. Click Finish.

-Check connectivity to the host, and clear alarms if needed.
+12. Check connectivity to the host, and clear alarms if needed.

 ### Migrate the vCenter to BMS002
 {: #vpc-bm-vmware-vcenter-migratevmks-vc}

-To migrate vCenter:
+Next, you need to migrate the vCenter:

-* Log into the vCenter Server using vSphere Client.
+1. Log into the vCenter Server using vSphere Client.
-* Click to select the vCenter Virtual Machine.
+2. Click to select the vCenter Virtual Machine.
-* Right Click, and select Migrate.
+3. Right Click, and select Migrate.
-* Click Change both compute resource and storage, click Next.
+4. Click Change both compute resource and storage, click Next.
-* Select BMS002 / esx-002, click Next.
+5. Select BMS002 / esx-002, click Next.
-* Select DataStore1, click Next.
+6. Select DataStore1, click Next.
-* Change Port group to be 'dpg-management'.
+7. Change Port group to be 'dpg-management'.
-* Click Next, Click Finish.
+8. Click Next, Click Finish.

 After the vCenter migration, you may excecute the following IBM Cloud CLO command to validate that the vCenter's VLAN NIC has been moved to BMS002 / esx-002.